Ditch the rolling pin and make your favorite homemade Pumpkin Pie with a Graham Cracker Crust instead!

 When the pie is done baking, turn off the oven and leave the oven door open a crack (you can use a wooden spoon or an oven mitt to prop the door open) for 1 hour.
 Leave the pie inside the oven.

-After the hour, allow the pie to cool completely at room temperature before transferring it to the refrigerator.
+After the hour, remove the pie from the oven and let it cool completely at room temperature on a wire rack before transferring it to the refrigerator.
 The pie should be left to set for a minimum of 6 hours but overnight is best.
-Serve and enjoy!

 How do you know when the pumpkin pie is done?